drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

-Run scds
+Run Scds
 ----------------
-You can either run scds_ with the wrapper script we have provided or you can run it manually if you would prefer to alter more parameters.
+You can either run Scds_ with the wrapper script we have provided or you can run it manually if you would prefer to alter more parameters.

 .. tabs::